kf5i/k3ai-docs/README.md

 ![](.gitbook/assets/demo.gif)

-K3ai is a lightweight infrastructure in a box specifically built to install and configure AI tools and platforms to quickly experiment and/or run in production over edge devices.
+K3ai is a lightweight infrastructure-in-a-box specifically built to install and configure AI tools and platforms to quickly experiment and/or run in production over edge devices.

 Ready to experiment?